Unforgiven (2001): Storylines

 After Edge won the 2001 King of the Ring tournament, his tag team partner Christian started growing jealous of him, and insisted on carrying his King of the Ring trophy.
 Apart from winning the King of the Ring tournament, Edge found more success by defeating Lance Storm for the WWF Intercontinental Championship at SummerSlam.
 On the other hand, Christian failed in his respective title opportunities against Matt Hardy for the WWF European Championship, and The Rock for the WCW Championship.
 On the September 3 edition of Raw is War, Christian turned on Edge by hitting him a One-man Con-chair-to after Edge successfully defended the Intercontinental Championship against Lance Storm.
 The following night on SmackDown!, Christian announced that he attacked Edge because he wanted an Intercontinental Championship title shot, and announced that he would wrestle Edge for the title at Unforgiven.
 On the September 10 edition of Raw Is War, Christian defeated Billy Gunn by using his feet on the ropes for leverage.
 He followed it by nailing Gunn with a chair to the head, and finishing him off with the One-Man Con-chair-to.
 The following week, Christian was going to finish off the WCW United States Champion Tajiri with the same move until Edge returned, and attacked him from behind, only to be restrained by the referees, enabling Christian to leave the ring, and walk to the back.

 On the September 17 episode of Raw Is War, Tajiri retained the WCW United States Championship against Christian by getting disqualified, but was attacked by Christian, and his ribs were injured.
 As Tajiri was being accompanied to the backstage by his valet, Torrie Wilson, Rhyno attacked him by hitting him with a Gore.
 As a result, the WCW Owner Shane McMahon announced that Tajiri would defend the United States Championship against Rhyno at Unforgiven.

 On the September 17 episode of Raw Is War, Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated Brothers of Destruction for the WWF Tag Team Championship.
-During this time, two new tag teams were formed, consisting of Big Show, and Spike Dudley, and the team of Lance Storm, and the WWF European Champion The Hurricane.
+During this time, two new tag teams were formed, consisting of Big Show and Spike Dudley, and the team of Lance Storm and the WWF European Champion The Hurricane.
 Hardy Boyz were also in contention for the titles.
-On the September 20 episode of SmackDown!, The Hurricane, and Lance Storm defeated Spike Dudley, and The Big Show.
-After the match, the Dudley Boyz attacked Spike, and The Big Show, and followed it by double suplexing The Big Show through a table.
-Later that night, The Hardy Boyz defeated the WWF Tag Team Champions, The Dudley Boyz, in a non-title match when Spike Dudley interfered.
-Afterwards, the Dudleyz retaliated by performing a 3D on Matt Hardy through a table.
+On the September 20 episode of SmackDown!, The Hurricane and Lance Storm defeated Spike Dudley, and The Big Show.
+After the match, the Dudley Boyz attacked Spike and Big Show, and followed it by double suplexing Big Show through a table.
+Later that night, The Hardy Boyz defeated the WWF Tag Team Champions The Dudley Boyz in a non-title match when Spike Dudley interfered.
+Afterwards, the Dudley Boyz retaliated by performing a 3D on Matt Hardy through a table.
 As a result, a Four Corners Elimination match was made between the four teams for the WWF Tag Team Championship at Unforgiven.